JeannetteValencia/icollect-client/README.md

 [X] Create the AddCollection.js file and import the necessary files [X] Create a class to display a form to create the new collection

+## Step 5 Changing authorisation setup
+[X]

+## Step 6 Protected Routes
+[X] Follow student portal to protect the rotues

+## Step 7 Adding Homepage button to improve user experience

+[X] Create the homepage component depending on the user status (login/logout) [X] Import the homepage component to App.js
+[X] Call the component in the render method and pass the necessary props to display the corresponding homepage